-Named in honor of Louise Klumpp, a long-time library supporter and active officer in the Friends of the Library, the Klumpp Meeting Room is located in the lower level of the library.
-The Klumpp Room seats between 50-65 people in classroom style.
-The recently refurbished room has tables, chairs, new lighting options and a 65" LCD television mounted on one wall.
+The Klumpp Room: Named in honor of Louise Klumpp, a long-time library supporter and active officer in the Friends of the Library, the Klumpp Meeting Room is located in the lower level of the library.
+The Klumpp Room seats up to 80 people in classroom style.
+The recently refurbished room has tables, chairs, new lighting options, and a 65" LCD television mounted on one wall.
 The library also has some audiovisual equipment available to use in conjunction with the room.

-The Lowell Room is located on the main level in part of the original building.
-In 2013 this space was reclaimed to serve a dual purpose as a reading/meeting space.
-When the room is not specifically reserved for a meeting it is open to the public to be used for reading and studying.
+The Lowell Room: The Lowell Room is located on the main level in part of the original building.
+In 2013, this space was reclaimed to serve a dual purpose as a reading/meeting space.
+When the room is not specifically reserved for a meeting, it is open to the public to be used for reading and studying.
 The furniture in the room can be moved to accommodate small groups of up to 20 people.
-There is a 42" LED television that is available for groups to use.
+There is a 42" LED television that is also available for groups to use.

-Applications for the use of the meeting room should be made to the Library Director as much in advance as possible.
-Tentative reservation may be made by phone, but final confirmation will not be made until signed forms are received.
+- Applications for the use of the meeting room should be made as much in advance as possible.
+Tentative reservation may be made by phone or email, but final confirmation will not be made until signed forms are received.

-All publicity (e.g., posters, brochures, newspaper, radio or TV announcements) must carry the name of the organization sponsoring the meeting.
-The Library may not be identified as sponsor.
+- All publicity (eg, posters, brochures, newspaper, radio, or TV announcements) must carry the name of the organization sponsoring the meeting.
+The library may not be identified as a sponsor.

-Youth groups must have an adult sponsor and at least one adult in attendance for every twenty young people.
+- Youth groups must have an adult sponsor and at least one adult in attendance for every 10 young people.